Bloom-host/BloomDocs/docs/extras/documentation-template.md

 ---
-id: templatexample
+id: documentation-template
-title: Documentation Style Guide and Template
+title: Documentation Template
 hide_table_of_contents: false
 sidebar_label: Documentation Template
-description: The template and style guide used for contributing to Bloom.host documentation.
+description: The template and style guide used for contributing to Bloom documentation.
 keywords:
   - Template
   - Contributing
   - Style Guide
-  - Bloom.host
 ---

-:::tip Before You Start
-This page is a **contributor template and style reference**.
-Copy this file as a starting point for any new documentation page.
-Sections marked with `(*)` are required; sections marked `if applicable` are optional.
+:::note Markdown Syntax
+You can also reference our [Syntax Markdown Guide](/extras/markdown-syntax-reference)
 :::

 ## Overview (*)